 Valencia Airport Transfer Guide 2026: Every Honest Option to Get to the City

-SpainValenciaUpdated May 2026By Richard J.
+Travel IntelligenceValenciaUpdated 7 July 2026By Richard J.

 Valencia Airport (VLC) is eight kilometres west of the city.
 The transfer to the centre takes 15 to 25 minutes by every method except the bus.
-The cost ranges from €1.90 (metro) to €30 (taxi) to €1,800 (empty-leg charter).
-The honest version of every option in 2026 — what each costs, when each is right, and the routine mistakes that turn an easy transfer into the worst part of the trip.
+The cost ranges from €5.80 (metro) to about €30 (taxi) to €11,000 (a light-jet charter).
+Writing from Valencia, here is the honest version of every option in 2026 — what each costs, when each is right, and the routine mistakes that turn an easy transfer into the worst part of the trip.
+If you mainly want the pickup-vs-taxi decision and the Costa Blanca angle, our Valencia airport pickup guide goes deeper on that; this page covers the full field.

 Airport code